15 Best Running Trails In Las Vegas You Can Visit Today

 11. Lone Mountain Regional Park

-Number 12 on our list is the Lone Mountain Regional Park, a park that’s perfect for anyone looking to push themselves and test their limits!
+Number 12 on our list of places to run in Las Vegas is the Lone Mountain Regional Park, a park that’s perfect for anyone looking to push themselves and test their limits!

 This park features a 2.3-mile trail that takes you up and around the scenic Lone Mountain, offering breathtaking views of the city and surrounding desert landscape.

-Along the way, you’ll encounter plenty of desert flora and fauna, including cacti and lizards, so if you are looking to enjoy some biodiversity and perhaps take a break or two to embrace nature, Lone Mountain Regional Park is definitely worth a visit.
+Along the way, you’ll encounter plenty of desert flora and fauna, including cacti and lizards.
+If you are looking to enjoy some biodiversity and perhaps take a break or two to embrace nature, Lone Mountain Regional Park is definitely worth a visit.

 12. Angel Park Trailhead

-Angel Park Trailhead is another secret paradise located in the heart of Las Vegas.
+Angel Park Trailhead is another secret paradise for those looking for running spots in the heart of Las Vegas.

 The park features a 5.6-mile trail that offers a mix of natural and urban scenery, making it a great option for runners who want a little bit of everything.

-The trail is mostly flat and paved, with some sections of dirt and gravel, providing a varied and interesting terrain to run on.
+The running route is mostly flat and paved, with some dirt and gravel sections, providing a varied and interesting terrain to run on.

 13. Silverado Ranch Park

-Located in the southern part of Las Vegas, Silverado Ranch Park features a 3.1-mile loop trail that’s going to take your breath away- and not only because you’ll be running!
+Located in the southern part of Las Vegas, a 15-minute drive from the Strip, Silverado Ranch Park features a 3.1-mile loop trail.
+It will take your breath away – and not only because you’ll be running!

-The trail takes you through the park’s grassy fields and past its picturesque lake, providing a serene and peaceful environment to run in.
+The run takes you through the park’s grassy fields and past its picturesque lake, providing a serene and peaceful environment to run in.

 Mostly flat and paved, the trail is ideal if you are running with your newbie friends as you will all be able to keep up with one another.